dwho0937wei-dotcom/BubblyMeet/README.md

 # Intro
 Want to bubbly group with new people and bubbly participate in events!

-This is where you can create groups and within these groups, you can create events associated to these groups as well.
+This is where you can create/update/delete groups and within these groups, you can create/update/delete events associated to these groups as well.

-Features of joining groups & updating events coming soon...

 # Technologies
 1. Frontend